 The good news is, even though there could be many causes, you can always narrow down the list of liable parties to the following:

-- The doula or midwife who helped birth the child
+- The doula or midwife who helped with the delivery process

-- The hospital or clinic where your child was birthed
+- The hospital or birth center where your child was born

-As small as that “circle” may seem, identifying the specific entities who were responsible for your child’s injury is a very difficult task.
-You see, the average medical team is trained to protect each other.
-The hospital does the same thing too.
-This is why even when a settlement is reached, there’s almost never any admission of guilt by the at-fault entities.
+As small as that “circle” may seem, identifying the entities responsible for your child’s brain injury is often difficult.
+The average medical team is trained to protect each other, and the hospital does the same.
+This is why, even when a settlement is reached, there’s rarely any admission of guilt by the at-fault entities.